percona/pbm-docs/docs/reference/glossary.md

 ## Replica set

-A replica set is a group of mongod nodes that host the same data set.
+A replica set is a group of `mongod` nodes that host the same data set.

 ## S3 compatible storage

-This is the storage that is built on the :term:`S3 <Amazon S3>` API.
+This is the storage that is built on the [S3](#amazon-s3) API.

 ## Server-side encryption